pressacceptcom/Arbiter/README.md

 # Press Accept: Arbiter
 ## Arbitrary Precision Integer Arithmetic

 This library has basic functions and algorithms for arbitrary precision integer arithmetic.
-With this you can compute against values that are much higher/lower than the maximum integer sizes of Godot (64 bit 2s-complement signed - -9223372036854775808, 9223372036854775807).
+With this, you can compute against values that are much higher/lower than the maximum integer sizes of Godot (64 bit 2s-complement signed - -9223372036854775808, 9223372036854775807).

 The algorithms are fast-enough, but could be faster with more advanced algorithms, thus the term "Basic".
 The coefficient\_multiply\_by\_base and convert\_bases functions are based on work by Dan Vanderkam (https://danvk.org/) specifically https://www.danvk.org/hex2dec.html whose source is release under the Apache 2 license (see LICENSE)